Course Descriptions

 This course addresses the critical importance of language and communication as a foundation for all learning.
 Typical and atypical development of speech and language is explored as well as intervention strategies for all children and specific populations.
 Collaborative practices amongst professionals and families to support communication is covered.

-This course provides a practicum in the assessment of children or adults with disabilities.
+This course provides a practicum in the assessment of students with disabilities.

 SPED 534.
 Managing Behaviors.
 1 Hour.